Dreamland (Melbourne amusement park)

 Dreamland was an Australian amusement park in the Melbourne suburb of St Kilda, which was opened on 2 November 1906.
+The park was unsuccessful, only operating for a single season.
 It was demolished in 1909, except for the Figure Eight rollercoaster which remained open until 1914.
+The park was located on the site of the current Luna Park Melbourne and Palais Theatre.